-- LCH SA (€GCPlus) - Eurex Repo (except all GC financing facilities on GC Pooling or GCP other than SelectInvest)
+- LCH SA (€GCPlus) - Eurex Repo (except all GC financing facilities on GC Pooling or GCP other than SelectInvestSelect Invest)

-78 77 It would anyway be impossible for a party to an electronically-traded CCP-cleared report the prior reports as trading is anonymous, so they do know the name of the party is on the other side of the CCP.
+91It would anyway be impossible for a party to an electronically-traded CCP-cleared repo to report the prior repo as trading is anonymous, so they do know the name of the party is on the other side of the CCP.

-LCH Ltd supported by Euroclear UKI (£GC, formerly called Term DBV).79

-The key difference between this case and the previous case is that the collateralization of GC financing repos is on a net exposure basis and the reporting of collateral therefore follows case 8.2.1.2.
+• LCH Ltd supported by Euroclear UKI (£GC, formerly called Term DBV).
+92 The key difference between this case and the previous case is that the collateralization of GC financing repos is on a net exposure basis and the reporting of collateral therefore follows case 8.2.1.2.